poeblackmarket/poeblackmarket.github.io/README.md

 npm start build
 ```

+This will build your project once with minified/uglified JS:

 ```bash
 gulp build --production
 ```

-This will build your project once with minified/uglified JS.